 Research to improve surgical care

-Mayo Clinic's cardiovascular surgeons are leaders in researching and adopting improvements in surgery.
-For example, they have used a new strategy for treating hypoplastic left heart syndrome (HLHS) called ex-utero intrapartum treatment, which allows them in certain situations to treat HLHS without cardiopulmonary bypass for an open-heart operation.
+- Researching a new strategy for treating hypoplastic left heart syndrome (HLHS) called ex utero intrapartum treatment.
+This sometimes allows them to treat HLHS without open-heart surgery.

 - Using artificial intelligence to predict outcome after surgery and to detect adverse outcomes early.

 - Using virtual reality to ease anxiety of the patient during surgery.

 Our surgeons also participate in innovative studies to improve donor hearts and lungs before they are transplanted.
 The technique is called ex vivo perfusion, in which machines supply donor organs with blood and oxygen outside of the body.
 This allows more people to benefit from heart and lung transplantation.
 Our surgeons also combine heart and lung transplantations with surgeries for other organs, such as the liver and kidneys.

 Our physician-scientists collaborate with researchers worldwide, contributing to advances in cardiovascular surgery that improve heart care for people everywhere.

 Cardiovascular surgery appointment process, Mayo Clinic in Rochester, MN